stanley-gu/standardsCh/chapter.md

 annotation of multiple bodies of data using common controlled and structured vocabularies or "ontologies".

-One of the most successful examples of the use of a biomedical ontology, measured by both the number of users and its reach across different subdomains is the Gene Ontology (GO), which defines specific gene products across different species.
+One successful biomedical ontology, measured by both the number of users and its reach across different subdomains is the Gene Ontology (GO).
+GO defines specific gene products across different species.
 All terms are organized in a hierarchical structure, where there are three main branches: biological process, cellular component, or molecular functions.
 GO terms have been used in millions of annotations relating to gene products described in protein databases such as UnitProt and Ensembl [@smith2005relations].

 ### Open Biomedical Ontologies (OBO)